wmgeolab/GEOWebsite/README.md

 Website for the Global Education Observatory platform

 # Dependencies
-You need conda, either through Anaconda or miniconda.
-Add the conda-forge channel and set channel_priority to strict.
-Then make a new conda environment and install the dependencies with `conda install --file requirements.txt`.
+Create a Python 3.9 virtual environment with `python -m venv venv`.
+Activate the venv and install requirements with `pip install -r requirements.txt`